janaSunrise/rust-64-bit-os/README.md

 which is indicated by the none in the target triple.
 To be able to compile for this target, we need to add it in rustup:

-- Adding target for compilation on systems without OS, for example: bare metals
+#### Adding target for compilation on systems without OS, for example: bare metals
   - Command: `rustup target add thumbv7em-none-eabihf`

-- Building the target for No-OS systems
+#### Building the target for No-OS systems
   - Command: `cargo build --target thumbv7em-none-eabihf`

-- Linker commands
+#### Linker commands
   - Linux: `cargo rustc -- -C link-arg=-nostartfiles`
   - Windows: `cargo rustc -- -C link-args="/ENTRY:_start /SUBSYSTEM:console"`
   - MacOS: `cargo rustc -- -C link-args="-e __start -static"`

-- In order to recompile these libraries, cargo needs access to the rust source code.
-The library `rust-src` can be installed using
+#### In order to recompile these libraries, cargo needs access to the rust source code.
+The library `rust-src` can
+be installed using
   - Command: `rustup component add rust-src`

+#### Installing bootimage, Adding a `LLVM tools preview` component and using it for running the OS
+  - Installation: `cargo install bootimage`
+  - Add comp: `rustup component add llvm-tools-preview`
+  - Usage: `cargo bootimage`

+After executing the command, you should see a bootable disk image named `bootimage-rust-64-bit-os.bin` in your `target/x86_64-rust-64-bit-os/debug` directory.
+You can boot it in a virtual machine or copy it to an USB drive to boot it on real hardware.
+(Note that this is not a CD image, which have a different format, so burning it to a CD doesn't work).

+### Booting

+Command: `qemu-system-x86_64 -drive format=raw,file=target/x86_64-rust-64-bit-os/debug/bootimage-rust-64-bit-os.bin`

 <br />
 <div align="center">